Part of our Creativity guides

 Social Media and Orientation

 Once your photo goes online, orientation significantly affects how it’s perceived.
-Each social platform has its own layout and user habits, which can either enhance or diminish the impact of your image.
+Each social platform has its own layout, screen constraints, and viewing habits, which can either amplify or weaken the impact of an image.
+If you’re planning how and where your work will be shared, it’s worth understanding how orientation interacts with platform design and audience behaviour.

 Instagram strongly favors portrait photos.
 Vertical shots fill more of the mobile feed, making them harder to scroll past, while landscape images often shrink and lose presence unless carefully cropped.
 Stories and Reels push this even further since they are built entirely around vertical viewing.
 For photographers aiming for reach and engagement, portrait orientation usually wins here.